 In most traditional recipes, olive tapenade is made with a pestle in a mortar, crushing all the ingredients patiently until they turn into a coarse puree.
 Other recipes make it with a chef's knife, chopping the ingredients finely and mixing them with the oil.

-We are making it with a food processor, pulsing the ingredients together without over-blending the olives.
-A food processor allows you to make a delicious tapenade in less than 5 minutes.
-Let's see how to make it!
+We make it with a food processor, pulsing the ingredients together without over-blending the olives.
+A food processor makes a delicious tapenade in less than 5 minutes.
+Let’s see how to make it!

-Ps.
-Don't forget to make our crostini recipe to go with this olive tapenade.
+Uh.
+Don’t forget to make this crostini recipe with this olive tapenade.
 They are the perfect match.

 Olives

-The best olives for tapenade are those produced in the south of France (Niçoise olives), which can be hard to find.
+The best olives for tapenade are those produced in southern France (Niçoise olives), but they can be hard to find.

-You can safely use regular black pitted olives for this recipe.
-If you want to make it a little more gourmet, then opt for Italian Taggiasche Olives, which grow in the same region as French olives.
+You can use regular black pitted olives for this recipe.
+If you want to make it more gourmet, opt for Italian Taggiasche Olives, which grow in the same region as French olives.

 Another good option for a black olive tapenade is Kalamata Olives.
 To make a green olive tapenade, we recommend Castelvetrano olives, a Sicilian olive variety perfect for this recipe.